-ULC has been incorporating the Community Land Trust (CLT) model into our real estate investments for the last 10 years, and we are now researching how to use a CLT to mitigate and further prevent involuntary displacement of Denver’s vulnerable communities.
+ULC has been incorporating the Community Land Trust (CLT) model into our real estate investments for the more than 10 years, and we are now researching how to use a CLT to mitigate and further prevent involuntary displacement of Denver’s vulnerable communities.
 Burlington Associates, a national consulting cooperative founded in 1993 to support CLTs, completed a feasibility study and business plan for Urban Land Conservancy in August 2017.
 You can find the link to the “Feasibility Study and Business Plan for a Proposed Community Land Trust Program Serving Denver’s Globeville, Elyria and Swansea Neighborhoods here (English) and here (Spanish).

-ULC is also partnering with a collaborative of philanthropic funders who announced in December 2017 their plans to catalyze nearly $25 million in private investment to launch Elevation Community Land Trust.
-ULC will incubate this new platform as a separate entity, and provide the technical assistance needed to steward its successful establishment.
+ULC is also partnering with a collaborative of philanthropic funders who announced in December 2017 their plans to catalyze nearly $25 million in private investment to launch Elevation Community Land Trust (ECLT).
+ULC is currently incubating ECLT as a separate entity, providing the technical assistance necessary to steward its successful establishment.
 Over the next 12 to 18 months, ULC and an interim community advisory committee will support Elevation CLT in establishing its own 501(c)3 community land trust organization with independent leadership, staff and a governing board that includes homeowners, community members, public interest representatives and members of the funder collaborative.
 Visit Elevation CLT’s website here to learn more.

 “I developed my understanding of the value of land conservation early on in the open lands conservation movement, and broadened my focus from open lands to urban lands.
 That sensibility converged with my work to strengthen our urban communities where our most underserved children and families live.”